Top 10 Payment Gateways: Important Aspects to Consider

 Payment Information Storage

-When there is no need to constantly re-enter payment details and personal data, it’s a point in favor of an excellent user experience.
-Just be mindful that gateways should keep it secure once users save their information on a site or app.
-Once again, PCI DSS compliance and encryption should be in place to help you.
+The seamless experience of not having to repeatedly input payment details and personal information is a positive aspect contributing to an excellent user experience.
+Please be mindful that gateways should keep it secure once users save their information on a site or app.
+Once again, compliance to PCI DSS, PSD2, and other relevant directives, and encryption should be in place to help you.

 Integration